b-lukaszuk/BS_wJ_eng/contents/game_of_life.md

 Let's finish with another classic.
 This time your job is to implement [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with a finite two dimensional grid called the universe.
-Each cell on the grid got some initial probability (let's say [0.2-0.5]) of being alive.
+Each cell on the grid got some initial probability of being alive.
 Per the Wikipedia's description the next state of the universe is calculated as follows:

 > 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 > 2. Any live cell with two or three live neighbours lives on to the next generation.
 > 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 > 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-The end result may look something like @fig:gameOfLife.
+The game may look something like @fig:gameOfLife.

 ![A frame from the Conway's Game of Life.](./images/gameOfLife.png){#fig:gameOfLife}